 - Complications during anesthesia due to less heat tolerance, etc.

 Obese cats also develop a serious life-threatening condition named “hepatic lipidosis”.
 This is a devastating liver disease that leads to death.
+Consult your vet if you are concerned about the weight of your cats.

 How to Prevent Obesity